You may not know this, but its actually a Latin word.

 *disclaimer, I am not a dentist.
 In fact, dentists scare me to death and just the word “dentist” makes me break out into a cold sweat.

-I found both the peppermint and tea tree oil at my local health food store.
+I found both the peppermint oil and tea tree oil online. **(Always make sure you use 100% pure grade, therapeutic oils.)
 The only factor about tea tree oil that I have read is the oil you purchase should come available in a brown bottle.
+Not exactly sure why, but it has something to do with light exposure.

 So here is the recipe.
 I added a few drops of organic food coloring for the purpose of taking pics.
 And it also looks like a commercial mouthwash for the benefit of The Hubbs who thinks I am going “all natural” on him.